amirsojoodi/Manuals-and-Tutorials/TOEFL/WritingChallenge/03-ChildrenAndFamilies/README.md

 21. Abortion = the deliberate termination of a human pregnancy

 22. Domineering(adj) = Someone who is domineering tries to control other people without considering their feelings or ideas.

+23. Possessive(adj.) = controlling; dominating; demanding someone's total attention and love.

+24. Stern(adj.) = (of a person or their manner) serious and strict, especially in the assertion of authority and exercise of discipline.

+25. Distraught(adj) = so upset and worried that you cannot think clearly; deeply upset and worried

+36. Frantic(adj.) = wild or distraught with fear, anxiety, or other emotion.

 #### Good Collocations